bennybarber7-alt/.github/profile/README.md

 that let marine scientists turn observations into evidence.

-I'm hoping to begin an internship with SEA LIFE Kelly Tarlton's in Auckland this September, and my goal from there is to move into a permanent role with them — bringing together practical animal care experience with the technical skills I've been developing through this coursework.
+I'm hoping to begin an internship with SEA LIFE Kelly Tarlton's in Auckland this September, and my goal from there is to move into a permanent role with them, bringing together practical animal care experience with the technical skills I've been developing through this coursework.